TongLing/tongling.github.io/_projects/2022-12-03-doing-dishes.md

 importance: 3
 category: life
 ---

+Posted on 12/3/2022 by Ling Tong

 Although I don't want to do every housework, doing dishes can always beat dirty housework like "washing the toilet" and rank first and become my most disliked work.

 There are more than 20 questions and answers about dishwashing on the social media platform, some of which I find very interesting.

 "What kind of music, for example, will make a person not hate doing dishes?"
-It makes me wonder why people despise doing the dishes so much.
+It makes me wonder why people hate doing the dishes so much.

 ## You will be labeled as "sloppy" if you do not wash the dishes within half an hour of eating.